 We nearly crossed this off our list, but Captain Abu made sure we did not miss out on seeing the mangroves.
 On our way there we stopped to catch a glimpse of the dhow race courtesy of the Lamu cultural festival — the winners of the race were locals from Pate Island.

 We got to see the only house built on the mangroves — Captain Abu explained to us that the person was able to build their home on a small section of dry land next to the mangroves — the house however does not have access to fresh water and I am not sure how their electricity is supplied.

 Captain Abu also took us to a place on Manda Island where the locals mine stones used for building houses in Lamu.

 Drink and Swim in the Floating Bar

 Yes!
 Lamu has a bar.
-I thought they would be no bars or alcohol in the Island because it is a predominantly Muslim town.
+I thought there would be no bars or alcohol on the Island because it is a predominantly Muslim town.
 However, you can find reasonably priced alcohol in the floating bar and other hotel establishments.

 We did not go to the floating bar at night because we did not want to be disturbed by beach boys who can be very persistent.
 Captain Abu had mentioned that most of them are usually high on brown sugar also known as heroin which is a big issue among the Lamu youth.

 Experiencing Lamu was a dream come true for me, from the minute I landed I knew I would be back — hopefully, visit the Takwa ruins, and Pate Island and explore more of Lamu town.